 Day 13 110 Miles

-Matanuska to Anchorage stopping at a privately owned glacier that you can actually walk on and then arrive in Anchorage for your farewell dinner.
+Matanuska to Anchorage stopping at a privately owned glacier that you can actually walk on and then arrive in Anchorage.

 Fly Home with memories of a tour of a lifetime!